teambit/bit/docs/getting-started.md

 When you'll commit it, the version will increment itself.

 2\.
-Open the impl.jd file and make some changes. you can also copy and paste the following code.
+Open the impl.js file and make some changes. you can also copy and paste the following code.

 `open ./inline_components/global/is-string/impl.js`